JoJo (wrestling)

 Joseann Alexie Offerman (born March 10, 1994) is an American ring announcer, professional wrestler, and singer.
-She is best known for her time with WWE under the ring name JoJo.
+She is best known for her tenure with WWE, under the ring name JoJo.
 She was part of the E!
 Network reality television show Total Divas during the first season, which aired in 2013.

 Early life

-Joseann Alexie Offerman was born in Los Angeles on March 10, 1994, the daughter of Dominican professional baseball player José Offerman.
+Joseann Alexie Offerman was born in Los Angeles on March 10, 1994, and is the daughter of Dominican professional star baseball player José Offerman, and was born in the city when her father was a member of the Los Angeles Dodgers.
 She is also of Mexican descent.